-and recycling director, said they've been working on getting people to use the building more so the green trailer can be taken to other towns.
-The building is set up with large and Dresden.
-Mr. Huntley said he in those towns if there is someone to
+and recycling director, said they've instead of putting them in the bins been working on getting people to on the trailer. use the building more so the green trailer can be taken to other towns.
+Jennings, Norcatur, Cedar Bluffs in those towns if there is someone to keep an eye on the trailer while it's parked there, he said.

 Gaylen Huntley, noxious weed to be able to put their items into, catur and Jennings.
-It would be nice instead of putting them in the bins on the trailer.
+It would be nice